jenhakk/react-weather-app/README.md

 </div>
 ```

-Now when you check the browser, you can see that there is only a blank page.
+Now if you check the browser, you can see that there is only a blank page.
 That’s because we haven’t fetched anything yet, so the properties of the `details` are "undefined".
 We have to make some changes for the code to check if the fetch has been made.

 We add some **if-else** sentence for the `<div>` to see if details property **Key** is not "undefined".
 If sentence is **true** (`details.Key` is defined), the page shows everything inside the `<div>`.
 If **false** then page only renders empty space but the page itself doesn’t crash.